juzim/durchsage/README.md

 ## Frontend
 There is a frontend available at at the root URL (http://localhost:8080) which utilizes the [SpeechAPI](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) and supports picking specific languages and actions.
 It can also be set to loop in random intervals for even more immersion.

+You can disable the fronent in the config.

 ## Contribution
 Feel free to add as many config files and/or translations as possible.
 Code fixes/improvements are also highly appreciated.